rixiobarrios/planning-project-4/README.md

 The idea for the project came about through a mixture of activism and sustainability.
 Our main focus was to create a project to promote waste reduction and food management.
-We consider this is our contribution to moving ideas with forward thinking and in balance with nature.
+We consider this is project our contribution to creating a more sustainable future for all.

 ## About

-Food waste is a real problem in our society.
+Food waste is a real problem among the western nations.
 In the United States, 40% of all food gets wasted.
 For Food's Sake is an app made to alleviate some of that waste from those farms, markets, restaurants and homes.

 ### Who will use it?

-- Proactive people whoa are conscious about the impact the human footprint has on the environment.
+- Proactive people who are conscious about the impact the human footprint has on the environment.
+- Vendors who want to reduce food waste and dedicate a portion of their business to sustainability.
-- Anybone who eats and is looking for a good deal.
+- Anybone who eats and is looking for a good deal on delicious food.

-#### Vendors/backend:

-- Farms/markets/Groceries stores/Convenient stores/restaurants

 ##### Reasons to use:

 - Saves Money
-- Reduce waste
-- Its sustainable
-- Its Ethical
-- Provides food at a reasonable price
+- Reduces food waste
+- Promotes community sutainability
+- Handles food waste in an ethical manner
+- Provides quality foods for low income families

 #### Consumer: